 Professor Gillian Douglas

 Her main research interest is family law, on which she has written extensively.
 She is the joint case comments editor of the journal Family Law and co-editor of the Child and Family Law Quarterly.
 She is the author of An Introduction to Family Law (2001: Oxford University Press, 2nd edition 2004), co-author (with Nigel Lowe) of Bromley's Family Law (9th ed.
-1998, 10th ed, 2006, 11th ed, forthcoming in 2014, Oxford UP ), (with Chris Barton) of Law and Parenthood (1995: Butterworths Law in Context series) and (with Edward Jacobs) of Child Support: The Legislation (1st ed 1993, 2nd ed 1995, 3rd ed 1997: Sweet & Maxwell).
+1998, 10th ed, 2006, 11th ed, 2015, Oxford UP ), (with Chris Barton) of Law and Parenthood (1995: Butterworths Law in Context series) and (with Edward Jacobs) of Child Support: The Legislation (1st ed 1993, 2nd ed 1995, 3rd ed 1997: Sweet & Maxwell).
 Her interest in family law overlaps into the field of medical law, and she is the author of Law, Fertility and Reproduction (1991: Sweet & Maxwell).
 She carried out the first empirical study (funded by the Nuffield Foundation) into access to fertility treatment under the Human Fertilisation and Embryology Authority's Code of Practice (1992).